Product was successfully added to your shopping cart.

 This way, the lights will be the exact same color and be the brightest option for both your high and low beams, regardless of whether they are projector or reflector.

-When looking at the two types of technologies side by side, projectors are definitely preferred over reflectors.
 Projectors use new and improved technology that results in brighter and more focused light output with less waste.

 However, when looking to upgrade your headlight bulb to either HID and LED, it is important to remember that LED conversion kits perform better for reflector headlights and HID conversion kits work well in either type of headlight assembly.